justin0979/DellInspiron530_ArchLinuxPlasma_Install/pkgs-issues.md

 `sudo pacman -S bluez-utils` <br />
 `systemctl enable bluetooth.service` <br />

+After this, try to reboot and go to `System Settings > Bluetooth`

+If `+Add New Device...` is not an option, try below command.

 `sudo pacman -S pulseaudio-bluetooth` <br />

+Try to reboot again and check `System Settings > Bluetooth`

 connect: <br />
 1.) `bluetoothctl` <br />